jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     root@rpi# vi /mnt/config.txt

+or

+	root@rpi# nano /mnt/config.txt

-Example to test the camera for 60 seconds (rotating the image because of the way I have my camera mounted)
+A quick test of the camera for 60 seconds (flipping the image because of the way I have my camera mounted)

-    root@rpi2# raspistill -t 60000 --hflip --vflip
+    root@rpi2# raspistill -t 60000 -hf -vf